 I found a longer pre-infusion time improves extraction.
 The extra wetting levels the coffee puck and prevents channeling for a good espresso.

 How to judge espresso flavor to troubleshoot

 - Too bitter — Over-extracted.
 The flow starts after 12 seconds and drips or doesn’t flow at all.
 You have dark and spotty crema and dark brown espresso.
 You need a lower shot time.
 Go for a coarser grind while keeping the coffee dose and yield the same until the bitterness goes away.

 - Too sour — Under-extracted.
 The acids are the first ones to go out into the cup, and if the extraction time is too short, you’ll be left with lower TDS and body.
 The flow starts in 1 to 6 seconds and goes fast, like water.
 You have thin and pale crema and pale brown espresso.
 Go for a finer grind and keep the coffee dose and yield the same until you get a balanced flavor.

 To compare, here’s what correct extraction looks like: it starts in 8 to 12 seconds and flows slowly like warm honey.
 Espresso is dark brown with a golden brown crema with a mousse texture.

 Once you’re done extracting, remove the used grounds and rinse the filter basket to prevent blockages.

 Dialing in the espresso machine is all about changing the brewing process until you get espresso suited to your flavor preferences.
 You can change all espresso parameters: dose, yield, and brew time.
 When in doubt, grind finer.
 If further in doubt, increase the yield.

-Overall, dialing in takes time, so don’t get frustrated if you don’t get it right on the first, second, or even the third try.
+Overall, dialing in takes time, so don’t get frustrated if you don’t get it right on the first, second, or even third try.
 Once you get a flavorful espresso shot, it’ll be worth it.
-Now that you’re an expert in dialing in check out our guide on how to use an espresso machine.
+Now that you’re an expert in dialing in, check out our guide on how to use an espresso machine.